maxxar92/check-edge/README.md

 sudo apt install curl
 ```

-The check procedure itself (edge-cli check) needs to run as **root** there it's necessary for check-edge too.
+The check procedure itself (edge-cli check) needs to run as **root** therefore it's necessary for check-edge too.

 ### Installation
 Start the installation with this one-line command: